MonkeyPengc/Blackjack-Game-Design/README.md

 ### Behaviors of Entities

+GameManager shuffles the CardDeck when the system starts, or when there are 60 cards left.

+GameManager runs a GameTable and decides the winner in each single play.

 Dealer and Players play a CardDeck with their own strategies.

+### Other Assumptions

 A GameTable has only 1 Dealer and may have up to 5 Players.

-GameManager runs a GameTable and decides the winner in each single play.
+At least 1 Dealer and 1 Player joins the GameTable in order to start the game.

+Each participant places a bet in chips limited from $2 to $500.

 One CardDeck contains 312 cards with 4 kinds of suit, 6 decks of standard 52-card pack are used.

 Ace is worth 1 or 11.
 Face card are 10, and any other card is its pip value.

-### Other Assumptions

-At least 1 Dealer and 1 Player joins the GameTable in order to start the game.

-Each participant places a bet in chips limited from $2 to $500.

-GameManager reshuffles the CardDeck when the system starts, or when there are 60 cards left.